GoogleCloudPlatform/python-docs-samples/appengine/flexible/endpoints/README.md

 Your client app is now deployed at https://YOUR-CLIENT-PROJECT-ID.appspot.com.
 When you access https://YOUR-CLIENT-PROJECT-ID.appspot.com, your client calls your server project API from the client's service account using Google ID token.

+## Viewing the Endpoints graphs

+By using Endpoints, you get access to several metrics that are displayed graphically in the Cloud Console.

+To view the Endpoints graphs:

+1. Go to the [Endpoints section in Cloud Console](https://console.cloud.google.com/endpoints) of the project you deployed your API to.
+2. Click on your API to view more detailed information about the metrics collected.

+## Swagger UI

+The Swagger UI is an open source Swagger project that allows you to explore your API through a UI.
+Find out more about it on the [Swagger site](http://swagger.io/swagger-ui/).